ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 ![NYSTRIPLT.jpg](/images/NYSTRIPLT.jpg)

+We also ordered the Potato & Taragon Gnocchi which proved to be very unique relative to other gnocchi dishes, mostly because of its house made,creamy boursin cream sauce.
+I enjoyed it a lot but don't expect your standard Italian gnocchi dish.
+The Tennshootoe (salted ham) was a great touch to the dish but all in all the dish ended to be a little too concentrated in taste for me.

 If you love Lockeland Table, consider the pop up dinner one of the chefs, Chris Mat Clark, and ___ from Coffee, Lunch are hosting